donnyward/leaps-and-bounds-the-game/README.md

 Press `d` to leap up one space and forward one space.

-Press 'f' to bound forward three spaces.
+Press `f` to bound forward three spaces.

 Leaping allows you to climb blocks.